apache/mynewt-documentation/docs/chapter1/project1.md

 #### Building the newt tool

 * You will now use go to run the newt.go program to build the newt tool.
-After the run you will see the compiled binary as 'newt' in the directory.
+You will have to use `go build` command which compiles and writes the resulting executable to an output file named `newt`.
+However, it does not install the results along with its dependencies in $GOPATH/bin (for that you will need to use `go install`).
 Now try running newt using the compiled binary.
 For example, check for the version number by typing 'newt version'.
 See all the possible commands available to a user of newt by typing 'newt -h'.

     Note: If you are going to be be modifying the newt tool itself often and wish to compile the program every time you call it, you may want to define the newt environment variable that allows you to execute the command via `%newt%`.
 Use `set newt=go run %GOPATH%\src\github.com\mynewt\newt\newt.go` or set it from the GUI.
+Here, you use `go run` which runs the compiled binary directly without producing an executable.

-        $ go run %GOPATH%\src\github.com\mynewt\newt\newt.go
+        $ go build %GOPATH%\src\github.com\mynewt\newt\newt.go
         $ cd ~/dev/go/src/github.com/mynewt/newt
         $ dir
         Godeps			README.md		coding_style.txt	newt